Home / Career Guides / Chiropractor

 What tools do chiropractors use?

 Chiropractors utilize a variety of tools for their practice.
-Tables are one of the most common tools in a chiropractor’s office, along with activator adjustment tools.
+Tables are one of the most common tools in their office, along with activator adjustment tools.
 X-rays, computers, ultrasounds, and heat and cold lasers are also used for different treatment plans.

 How many patients does a chiropractor see in one day?